By Dr. Lawrence Wilson

 Some people are born with too many toxic metals.
 One can also acquire them from food, drinking water, vaccines, from one’s occupation, or other places.

-A proper nutritional balancing program will help reduce slow oxidation, though it may take many months or several years of following a properly designed nutritional balancing program.
+A proper development program will help reduce slow oxidation, though it may take many months or several years of following a properly designed development program.

 6. Tension in the body.
 Many slow oxidizers have neck and back tension and adhesions that help keep them in slow oxidation.
 These may require chiropractic, Rolfing and the spinal twist daily to help relieve them.

 7. Infections.
 Most slow oxidizers have many chronic infections.
 This is because they have difficulty fighting them off due to a low body temperature, reduced glandular activity, and reduced immune response.